Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

 Ease of Use

-While most of the top knowledge management software boast that they are easy to use, only a few fulfill this basic yet important requirement.
+While most of the top knowledge management software boasts that they are easy to use, only a few fulfill this basic yet important requirement.
 The software you choose should have an intuitive interface and require no coding skills or specialized training to set up.

 Centralized Platform